RISkylollipop/RISkylollipop.io/README.md

 You can also reach me on my contacts on the portfolio page for collaboration and mentorship, I'm willing to learn.

-link to the main portfolio is here "https://riskylollipopcopy.github.io/"
+link to the main portfolio is here  "https://riskylollipop.github.io/RISkylollipop" or "https://riskylollipopcopy.github.io/"